aaron-grau/curic/react/projects/todo_redux/README.md

 ### App

 This component will hold all of the top-level concerns of your app.
+A top-level concern is a feature of the app that functions on its own and as such is not nested under any other features.
 In this case, that will only be the TodoList, but nonetheless it's a good design pattern to get used to.

 Your `App` component can also be functional, because it doesn't need to use any of React's lifecycle hooks.
 Because it doesn't rely on any of its props, the component doesn't need to receive any arguments.